Logius-standaarden/BOMOS-Fundament/ch01_Inleiding_EN.md

 6. 'How open a standard can be depends entirely on the structure of the development and management process.'
 7. 'A sustainable standard is a standard that is open and managed.'
 8. 'The worst thing about standards is that there are so many of them; it is crucial that they be reused (inspired by Professor Tanenbaum: “The nice thing about standards is that you have so many to choose from”.')
-9. 'The management of standards has a great deal in common with other _artifacts_ (framework agreements, data, APIs, ...) which makes BOMOS also suitable for use in other contexts.'
+9. 'The management of standards has a great deal in common with other _artefacts_ (framework agreements, data, APIs, ...) which makes BOMOS also suitable for use in other contexts.'
 10. 'A standard is not good or bad, open or closed, etcetera.; there are many shades of grey, and always room for improvement.'
 11. 'Without standards there would have been no pyramids (standards are as old as humanity itself).'
 12. 'Standards, employed in architecture, form the basis for interoperability.'